-There is 1 direct bus service a day from Khon Kaen to Chiang Rai which you can book online.
+There is currently 1 direct bus service a day from Khon Kaen to Chiang Rai available to book online.

-- Passengers on Esan Tour services from Khon Kaen to Chiang Rai travel on a two level bus with an onboard toilet.
+- Passengers on Esan Tour services from Khon Kaen to Chiang Rai travel in a one level bus with an onboard toilet.

 Khon Kaen Bus Station

 Bus services from Khon Kaen to Chiang Rai depart from Khon Kaen Bus Terminal 3.

 - Bus services from Khon Kaen to Chiang Rai terminate at Chiang Rai Bus Terminal 2.

 About Travel to Chiang Rai

 Chiang Rai is a smaller city than Chiang Mai and less visitors go there on holiday than they do to Chiang Mai.
 The principal attractions of Chiang Rai are its four highly artistic, and recently constructed, temples: the White Temple, the Blue Temple, the Black Temple and Wat Huay Pla Kang.
 All these temples are located within 30 minutes drive of the city centre.